-- 3.6.
-"Three-dimensional H-point machine" (H-point machine) means the device used for the determination of "H-points" and actual torso angles.
-This device is defined in Annex 13. - 3.7.
+- 3.7.
 "Head restraint height" means the distance from the R-point, measured parallel to the torso line to the top of the head restraint on a plane normal to the torso line. - 3.8.
 "Intended for occupant use" means, when used in reference to the adjustment of a seat and head restraint, adjustment positions used by seated occupants while the vehicle is in motion, and not those intended solely for the purpose of allowing ease of ingress and egress of occupants; access to cargo storage areas; and storage of cargo in the vehicle. - 3.9.
 "H-point" means the pivot centre of the torso and thigh of the H-point machine when installed in a vehicle seat in accordance with Annex 12.
 Once determined in accordance with the procedure described in Annex 12, the "H" point is considered fixed in relation to the seat-cushion structure and is considered to move with it when the seat is adjusted. - 3.10.
 "R-point" means a design point defined by the vehicle manufacturer for each designated seating position and established with respect to the three-dimensional reference system as defined by Annex 11.
 The R-point: - 3.10.1.
 Establishes the rearmost normal design driving or riding position of each designated seating position in a vehicle; - 3.10.2.
 Has coordinates established relative to the designed vehicle structure; - 3.10.3.
 Simulates the position of the centre pivot of the human torso and thigh; - 3.10.4.
 Is defined in Annex 12 of this regulation. - 3.11.
 "Top of the head restraint" means the point on the head restraint centreline with the greatest height. - 3.12.
 "Torso line" means the centreline of the probe of the H-point machine with the probe in the fully rearward position. - 3.13.
 "Actual torso angle" means the angle measured between a vertical line through the H-point and the torso line using the back angle quadrant on the H-point machine.
-The actual torso angle corresponds theoretically to the design torso angle.

-3.14.
-"Design torso angle" means the angle measured between a vertical line through the R-point and the torso line in a position which corresponds to the design position of the seat back established by the vehicle manufacturer.
+The actual torso angle corresponds theoretically to the design torso angle. - 3.14.
+"Design torso angle" means the angle measured between a vertical line through the R-point and the torso line in a position which corresponds to the design position of the seat back established by the vehicle manufacturer. - 4.
+GENERAL REQUIREMENTS - 4.1.
+Whenever a range of measurements is specified, the head restraint shall meet the requirement at any position of adjustment intended for occupant use.